Stem Cell Research

 Highlights of our Alpha Clinic

-• Part of the CIRM Alpha Clinic Network
+- Part of the CIRM Alpha Clinics Network

-• Promotes and facilitates scientific collaborations and interactions
+- Promotes and facilitates scientific collaborations across California and beyond

-The UCLA Alpha Clinic provides the necessary infrastructure, medical and operational expertise to effectively and efficiently drive novel stem cell therapies to clinical trials and ultimately change clinical practice.
+The UCLA Alpha Clinic provides the necessary infrastructural, medical and operational expertise to effectively drive novel stem cell therapies to clinical trials and ultimately change clinical practice.
 To accomplish our mission, we are working to achieve the following five goals:

 The California Institute for Regenerative Medicine (CIRM) is a funding agency established by Californians to accelerate regenerative medicine research to deliver treatments for patients with unmet medical needs.